TLDR

 Digital Tools in Action

-The main digital marketing tools you should be familiar with:
+The main digital marketing tools to know:

 - Websites: a business's home base online, where customers learn about and often buy products

-- Email marketing: targeted messages sent to subscribers (think the promo emails from brands you've shopped)
+- Email marketing: targeted messages sent to subscribers

 - Who is the target customer?
 Their age, interests, and habits shape which tools reach them.